SESYNC-ci/text-mining-CACI-lesson/docs/_slides/networks.md

 : Is a network qualitative or quantitative data?

 Answer
 : {:.fragment} It certainly doesn't fall into line with traditional statistical methods, but the variables involved are categorical.
 Methods for fitting models on networks (e.g. ERGMs) are an active research area.

-===

-## Scraping online

-Scraping websites for data that, like the addresses in the Enron e-mails, are already stored as well-defined variables is a similar process.
-The structured data are in there, you just have to extract it.
-The **httr** package can assist with downloading web page content into R as a navigable HTML document.